da-nrw/DNSCore/ContentBroker/src/main/markdown/processing_stages.md

 which looks almost like an AIP with the exception that it usually contains all the representations belonging to the object.
 That is the reason why we always should talk of objects instead of packages in the context of the WorkArea.

+Now that we've already mentioned different types of sources material (AIPs, SIPs) for the unpacked objects, we should discuss where they come from, in order to understand the dataflow.
+SIPs come from the IngestArea.
+When the ContentBroker decides there is sufficient free memory on the WorkArea (TODO link), it fetches SIPs from the IngestArea in order to do work on them.

 ##### DipsSection of the WorkArea

 The WorkArea is connected to a subsystem which allows for replication of the working states of those objects in transitory states between nodes of the system.
 At the moment this is used for moving PIPs around.
-The subsystem is represented by the [DistributedConversionAdapter.java](../java/de/uzk/hki/grid/DistributedConversionAdapter.java).
+The subsystem is represented by the [DistributedConversionAdapter.java](../java/de/uzk/hki/da/grid/DistributedConversionAdapter.java).
 On iRODS based nodes, this system talks to resources which map to the WorkArea file system paths.
+Have a look at the document [here](administration-interfaced.md) and look for "distributedConversionAdapter" to understand how to set up the subsystem properly.

     [WorkAreaRootFolder]/